SixArm/mast-cell-help/topics/aryl-hydrocarbon-receptors/index.md

 * **Cross-Talk with Other Pathways**: AhRs can interact with other cellular signaling pathways, including those involved in inflammation and oxidative stress.

-* **Toxicity and Disease**: While AhRs are essential for xenobiotic metabolism and detoxification, their activation by certain toxic ligands, such as dioxins, can lead to adverse health effects and is associated with conditions like cancer and immunotoxicity.

-* **Pharmaceutical and Therapeutic Applications**: Research on AhRs has implications for drug development and therapeutic interventions, as they can be targeted to regulate the expression of specific genes.

 * **Nutrition and Diet**: Some dietary compounds, such as those found in cruciferous vegetables, can activate AhRs and have been associated with potential health benefits.